drgerg/ohd/README.md

 provider.
 Mine is Verizon, and so **ohd** sends an email to 'mycellnumber@vzwpix.com'.
 That gets translated to SMS and shows up on my phone like any other text.

-**ohd** also can receive instructions by email or SMS text.
+**ohd** also can receive instructions by email.
 There have been times when the door was opened by someone who then failed to press the bypass button.
 Like when we had flooring contractors working at our house.
 We could not reach them, but I was able to send a "quiet" message to the Pi's Gmail address, and ohd retrieved that and stopped sending 'door open' notifications.
 Very handy.
 Currently this is the only command **ohd** acts on.

 I provided some [instructions](./SetupRaspianForOhd.md) to go from a brand new Pi to a functioning **ohd** system.
 The normal caveats apply . . . your mileage may vary.